ni/install-systemlink-enterprise/release-notes/2023-10/MongoDB_Migration/README.md

 This folder includes a Helm Chart to install into your existing Kubernetes cluster to execute the plan described above for self-hosted MongoDB.
 Your Kubernetes cluster must be able to pull the `bitnami/mongodb:5.0.19-debian-11-r3` Docker image.

-You will need to fill out the `values.yaml` file with MongoDB password secrets typically stored in `systemlink-secrets.yaml`.
+1. Fill out the `values.yaml` file with MongoDB password secrets stored in `systemlink-secrets.yaml`.
 Refer to all `<ATTENTION>` comments.

 After configuring `values.yaml` install via helm command